gritsiem/DS_Assignment_2/README.md

 The server is responsible for 'serving' the available options, taking input and invoking functions at the backend.
 The entry point to functionalities is through the SellerPortal object.
 This object uses two more objects ('Seller' and 'Products') to register and validate inputs, while also communicating with the DB Interface classes.

-Two DB interface classes (customerInterface and productInterface) are responsible for handling DB connection, and final queries.
+Two DB interface classes (customerInterface and productInterface) are responsible for handling DB connection, creating queries and returning the responses.

 5. ### Evaluation